redpesk-samples/helloworld-binding/README.md

 ### Native Linux

 For native build you need to have tools **afb-daemon**.
-You can build it by your self [app-framework-binder][app-framework-binder], or use binary package from OBS: [opensuse.org/LinuxAutomotive][opensuse.org/LinuxAutomotive]
+You can build it by yourself [app-framework-binder][app-framework-binder], or use binary package from OBS: [opensuse.org/LinuxAutomotive][opensuse.org/LinuxAutomotive]

 ```bash
 export PORT=8000